D.C. mayor blames outsiders ‘armed for battle’ for days of clashes with police

 Bowser’s support of police drew a sharp rebuke from Black Lives Matter DC, which said on Twitter on Monday that the mayor “gives the most pro-Police pro-repression of dissent speech of her life.
 Muriel Bowser has tried to crush DC’s BLM movement for years.
 She is asking Trump’s assistance in creating political prisoners.”

-Early Monday, as police made arrests, Dominque Haralson, 31, questioned the level of force used.
+Early Monday, as police made arrests, Dominique Haralson, 31, questioned the level of force used.
 She described demonstrators as largely peaceful and said that police seemed to indiscriminately target anyone on Black Lives Matter Plaza.

 She said the tactics police deployed are why demonstrators are protesting.
 “They create their own narrative.
 Everybody is a suspect,” she said.
 “During the day, Black Lives Matter Plaza is a photo op, and at night, it’s a war zone.”